nobleexperiment/nobleexperiment.github.io/_posts/2016-07-15-node_npm_install.markdown

 I'm on [nodejs.org](https://www.nodejs.org) to download this thing thinking, "ok, someone thought of us noobs with a simple download, right!
 I'm gonna download this file, click install, and the computer is gonna do it all by itself for me."

-Then I got moded.
-I thought wrong.
-I'm in a directory of links saying to myself "what the fuck is an x86?", "What psychopath thought we'd understand 32-bit or 64-bit as if we know how to drive the difference between a Ford Taurus or a Toyota Camry?"
+Nope.
+I'm in a directory of links saying to myself "what's an x86?", "What psychopath thought we'd understand 32-bit or 64-bit as if we know how to drive the difference between a Ford Taurus or a Toyota Camry?"

 You'll google for answers and you'll think one is right.
 Or not.
 You'll research for a million pages that have the same instructions:
 	`sudo apt-get install nodejs`